austinnebel/climate-controller/embedded/README.md

 > **WARNING**
 >
 > If this project is not run in a Raspberry Pi environment, it will automatically switch to a mock implementation of the DHT22 sensor and a warning will be printed to the console.
-This is done to improve development environment; otherwise, proper testing could only take place on the Raspberry Pi itself.
+This is done to improve the development environment; otherwise, proper testing could only take place on the Raspberry Pi itself.

 > **NOTE**
 >